Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Results

+Absent direct measurements, the number of incident electrons must be estimated from correlated information, for example, monitored photo-emission laser power and acquisition time~\cite{kealhofer2015signal}.
+In our micro-diffraction experiment, these indirect sources of information cannot track fluctuations due to transport through our probe-defining aperture just upstream of the sample.
+Figure~\ref{fig:psd} shows a measured frequency spectrum of total current transmitted through our $10 \ \mathrm{\mu m}$ probe-defining aperture.

+To demonstrate that beam chopping eliminates jitter and drift as sources of uncertainty in pump--probe experiments, Fig.~\ref{fig:shot}(a) shows the measurement of the ultrafast response at two chopping frequencies with the small probe beam.
+The trend is an exponential decay convolved with the instrument response~\cite{chatelain2014coherent}.
+The non-zero sample response at delay times earlier than the pump arrival is due to $1 \ \mathrm{kHz}$ thermal cycling, investigated below.
+Each data point is acquired with a two-minute integration time.
+The spread in the data at the slow chopping rate (one minute pumped, followed by one minute unpumped) is comparable to the size of the ultrafast effect.
+In stark contrast, the data acquired at the $500 \ \mathrm{Hz}$ chopping frequency follows the fitted trend closely.

-We benchmark our experimental uncertainty with pump-probe time-series data, summarized in Fig.~\ref{fig:diffraction}(b)-(c).
-To analyze the dependence of experimental uncertainty on chopping rate, we divide time-series data into $n$ integration time-bins of duration $W$ equal to the chopping period.
-We evenly split each time-bin into \textit{hot} exposures, when pump and probe pulses are coincident on the sample, and \textit{cold} exposures, when only the probe is incident.
-The number of hot $(N_\mathrm{hot})$ and cold $(N_\mathrm{cold})$ electrons counted is a random variable with statistics we can estimate by taking averages with the respect to our ensemble of $n$ time-bins.
-We compute a variance-to-mean ratio (VMR) over $W$:
+Further investigating the dependence of experimental uncertainty on beam-chopping frequency, we benchmark our experimental uncertainty with pump--probe time-series data, summarized in Fig.~\ref{fig:shot}(b).
+We can estimate frequency dependence by taking averages with the respect to an ensemble of time-bins of variable duration $W$.
+We compute a variance-to-mean ratio (VMR) as a function of $W$:

-where $\mathrm{Var}_W(X)$ denotes the variance of $X$ over duration-$W$ time-bins and $\mathrm{E}_W[X]$ the mean.
-The VMR defined in Eq.~\eqref{VMR} can be interpreted as the square of the experimental uncertainty in estimating the effect of pumping the sample, normalized by the shot-noise limit.
-If $N_\mathrm{hot}, N_\mathrm{cold}$ are drawn from independent Poisson distributions then the VMR must equal one.
-The VMR rises above one with the introduction of fluctuations in the mean of the Poisson distribution, due, e.g., to fluctuating laser power on the photocathode, and flicker noise in the steering magnets and accelerating voltage.
+where $\mathrm{Var}_W(X)$ denotes the variance of $X$ over duration-$W$ time-bins and $\mathrm{E}_W[X]$ the mean over the same bins.
+The VMR defined in Eq.~\eqref{VMR} can be interpreted as the square of the experimental uncertainty in estimating the effect of pumping the sample, normalized by the shot noise limit.
+If $N_{su}, N_{sp}$ are drawn from independent Poisson distributions then the VMR must equal one.
+The VMR rises above one with the introduction of fluctuations in the mean of the Poisson distribution, due, e.g.,~to fluctuating laser power on the photocathode, and $1/f$ noise in the steering magnets and accelerating voltage.